cannc4/Siren/Readme.md

 - Boot `SuperCollider` by pressing the console button

 ### Scenes
- - duration
+ - Duration

   Duration of each channel can be specified using the textarea next to channel number.
 Duration is the time it takes to reach the last step in seconds.
   `ctrl+ enter` starts the timer
   `ctrl+ shift` stops the timers

 - Dictionary